-Almost 30% of tree species in the wild are facing extinction, according to a report published by the Botanic Gardens Conservation International.
+Almost 30 percent of tree species in the wild are facing extinction, according to a report published by the Botanic Gardens Conservation International.

 The group’s report, entitled “the State of the World’s Trees,” concluded that 17,510 out of Earth’s 58,497 documented tree species are increasingly threatened by extinction.
-That amount converts to a shocking 29.9% of tree species.
+That amount converts to a shocking 29.9 percent of tree species.

-But thats not all.
+But that’s not all.
 This number excludes species that scientists have not yet recorded or species that experts do not have sufficient information on.
-If this figure were to include the latter category, the percentage of tree species facing extinction could be as high as 51.3%
+If this figure were to include the latter category, the percentage of tree species facing extinction could be as high as 51.3 percent.

 Tree species are facing extinction as a result of climate change